YangLIN1997/AWS-MLOps-CI/README.md

 - `POST /stream` : it can be invoked with 'https://lbe1si5il9.execute-api.ap-southeast-2.amazonaws.com/production/stream'.
 It takes single record e.g. json.dumps({"x": [[0.3]]}), and returns a prediction, e.g. 434.08.
 - `POST /batch` : it can be invoked with 'https://lbe1si5il9.execute-api.ap-southeast-2.amazonaws.com/production/batch'.
 It takes multiple records e.g. json.dumps({"x": [[0.3],[0.3]]}), and returns a prediction, e.g.  [[434.0765649977469], [434.0765649977469]].
+For both API, the key ("x-api-key") is "YangLinYangLinYangLin".

 For the use case study, the python script tests both endpoints.

 Additionally, a batch inference that cable to make prediction for a batch of files peoridically is also necessary.
 Hence a batch transform pipeline is build with lates approved model and cable to make predictions.